DMDarkness/Data-mining/README.md

 # Basic algorithms
 Some algorithms which are commonly used
 ## FP-growth
-FP-growth is a common used and classical algorithm to form frequent pattern from transactional dataset. 'fpgrowth.cpp' is an implementation done by me.
+FP-growth is a common used and classical algorithm to form frequent pattern from transactional dataset. `fpgrowth.cpp` is an implementation done by me.

 Usage: `fpgrowth <input-filename> <minimum-support>`